-Tip: Remove tabs that are no longer relevant to keep your chat tidy and manageable.
+Tip: Remove tabs that are no longer relevant to keep your chat simple and manageable.

 A little more about Files

-Your chat with a person catalogs the files you and that person share with each other in Teams—all right there on the Files tab.
-Whether it’s a living document that you’re developing together, or a one-off review, if it’s been shared in your chat, you can get at it in the Files tab.
+Your chat with a person catalogs the files you and that person share with each other in Teams—all there on the Files tab.
+Whether it’s a living document that you’re developing together or a one-off review, if it’s been shared in your chat, you can get it in the Files tab.

-Go to Files on the left side of Teams, highlight the file, choose More options > Copy link, and paste the link directly into a message.
+Select the Files tab, choose More options > Copy link > Copy, and then paste the link directly into a message.

-In the toolbar under your message, click Attach , and upload your document.
+In the toolbar under your message, select Attach and then upload your document.

 The Files tab in your chat shows all the files you've shared with each other.